UNLV shooting: Here’s what we know about the victims, suspect

 What do we know about the suspected active shooter?

-When police arrived on scene, they “engaged the suspect,” Garcia said.
-The suspect is dead, he confirmed.
+Two detectives with the university police department responded to the scene and “engaged in a shootout” with the suspect, Garcia explained during Wednesday’s press conference.

-Las Vegas police said the suspect “has been located and is deceased” about 40 minutes after the initial alert was posted.
+“The suspect was struck and is deceased at this time,” Garcia said during Wednesday evening’s press conference.
+Las Vegas Police confirmed the suspect had been located and pronounced dead about 40 minutes after the initial alert was posted.
+It wasn’t immediately clear how the suspect died.

+The suspect is an older white man who may have had a connection to a person who works on campus, two sources tell 8 News Now Investigators at Nexstar’s KLAS.
+Sheriff McMahill said during a Wednesday night press conference that they have identified the suspect, but were withholding the release of that information until the next of kin has been notified.

+Authorities have also not released any information about a motive, but sources tell KLAS the suspect is believed to have been a former professor who recently applied for a job on the campus and was denied.

 The shooting occurred in a city still scarred by one of the worst mass killings in U.S. history, the Oct.
 1, 2017, mass shooting at the Mandalay Bay casino in Las Vegas, in which 60 were killed and hundreds more wounded.
 The UNLV campus is just over three miles from that location.